zibz0017/QuartzVault/content/Notes.md

 - Sometimes, perfectionism is coupled with anxiety, sometimes about specific situations.
 For example, one may want to wash their hands a lot, or double check all of the locks in a house after he knows that they are all locked.[^359]
 - A person can make extreme focus on these particular situations and do not give in to the compulsion.
 You can write down how emotionally distraught you after some interval of time, and then after the next interval, etc.[^359]
 - It is extremely difficult to do something purely lishma.
 - Dovid Hamelech said that when Yishai was with his wife, he did not have totally pure intentions.
-Part of his intentions was his own hannah.[^360]
+Part of his intentions was his own הנאה.[^360]
 - Yishai was one of the few people who didn't do any עבירות his whole life.
 Clearly he was on a very high מדרגה.
 Yet Dovid knew that even he wasn't totally pure when he would have tashmish because it is nearly impossible for a human to be able to do something totally lishma.
 Certainly we who are nowhere near this מדרגה can have to realize that we can do things with a lot more lisheim shamayim.[^361]
-- 'תוס asks a סתירה between the 'גמ (Brachos 17a) which says that people should only do things lishma, and it would be preferable for a person to not have been created rather than do things shelo lishma, and the 'גמ (Pesachim 50b) which says that a person should do things shelo lisham because by doing things shelo lishma, they will come to do things lishma. ('תוס gives his own answer but that is not what we are focusing on.)[^362]
+- 'תוס asks a סתירה between the 'גמ (ברכות 17a) which says that people should only do things lishma, and it would be preferable for a person to not have been created rather than do things shelo lishma, and the 'גמ (Pesachim 50b) which says that a person should do things shelo lisham because by doing things shelo lishma, they will come to do things lishma. ('תוס gives his own answer but that is not what we are focusing on.)[^362]
 - Rav ישראל Salanter gives his own answer to this question.
-He says that the Brachos is referring to someone who is doing something not in line with how the מצוה is supposed to be performed.
+He says that the ברכות is referring to someone who is doing something not in line with how the מצוה is supposed to be performed.
 However, when someone does so the מצוה as one who is doing the מצוה properly would do the מצוה, this is valid and encouraged.[^363]
 - This will lead to the inclination to do the מצוה shelo lishma to diminish.
 This is because there are times that the way the מצוה should be done runs in conflict with how the person's shelo lishma intentions push him to do it a different way.
 The person will be acting against his shelo lishma drives.[^363]
 - Sometimes a person might feel guilty about feelings of doing things shelo lishma which can have negative repercussions.
 A person can try having this in mind (in addition to what was discussed earlier that it is nearly impossible for one to be fully lishma anyway).[^361]
 - Hashem promised אברם a child and אברם didn't ask for a sign.
 This is different than when Hashem promised אברם Eretz ישראל that אברם did ask for a sign.[^364]